symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

     echo $request->getParameter('foobar', 'default');
      => default

-Some symfony core classes also use a parameter holder that support namespaces (thanks to the `sfNamespacedParameterHolder` class).
+Some symfony core classes also use a parameter holder that supports namespaces (thanks to the `sfNamespacedParameterHolder` class).
 If you specify a third argument to a setter or a getter, it is used as a namespace, and the parameter will be defined only within that namespace.
 Listing 2-17 shows an example.

 Listing 2-17 - Using the `sfUser` Parameter Holder Namespace